Wheat grains. Credit: Chris Young / www.realbreadcampaign.org CC-BY-SA-4.0

 What is wholegrain?

-As the UK Whole Grain Guidance Note (see below) admits, 'there is no agreed UK definition for whole grain.'
-It goes on to say that 'the term generally refers to the entire edible grain (including the germ, endosperm and bran) from cereals and related plants.'
+As the 2007 UK Whole Grain Guidance Note (see below) admitted, 'there is no agreed UK definition for whole grain.'
+As of November 2024, that was still the case.
+The note went on to say that 'the term generally refers to the entire edible grain (including the germ, endosperm and bran) from cereals and related plants.'

 Is wholegrain the same as wholemeal?